 Until now, nobody has been monitoring the psychology behind young people casually rejecting their own physiology.

-In the age of Instagram, where shows like Love Island top the ratings, we have never been more exposed to the cult of perfection.
+In the age of Instagram, we have never been more exposed to the cult of perfection.
 Everywhere we look there are beautiful people parading around in bikinis with perfect hair and perfect skin.
 And access to this world is tempting in the shape of easy to access clinics where lip filler and Botox are as quick as getting your nails done.

 There are even clinics that offer the "Love Island Look" with breast augmentation, liposuction and lip-filler part of the package, to look just like these reality stars.
 But nobody has been monitoring the psychology behind young people who are casually rejecting their own physiology.

-This week the Joint Council for Cosmetic Practitioners in the UK has agreed to introduce new measures to protect those who may be vulnerable to mental health problems.
+Last year the Joint Council for Cosmetic Practitioners in the UK agreed to introduce new measures to protect those who may be vulnerable to mental health problems.
 This will mean that cosmetic clinics that offer procedures like Botox and fillers must assess patients for conditions such as BDD (body dysmorphic disorder).